bcmichael/RNMR-Docs/docs/command/full_command.md

 `RSTGBL` restores global arguments from a file fspec written using `SAVGBL`.
 If no fspec is provided RNMR will prompt for it with temp as a default.
 Note that global arguments from the file will overwrite existing arguments with the same name.
+## RSTHTR
+Restore heater values from file

+Category: Heater

+Format: `RSTHTR` fspec

+Defaults: temp

+Prerequisites: RNMR heater control; RNMRA only

+Description:
+`RSTHTR` restores heater values from a file fspec written using `SAVHTR`.
+If no fspec is provided RNMR will prompt for it with temp as a default.
 ## RSTLCK
 Restore lock values from file